radicalbit/rbd-docs/contribution/main.rst

 ___________________

 #.
 Correctly initialize the code submodule (:doc:`ref<installation>`).
 #.
-Commit your code to the `rbp-docs-code repository`_ or to the internal submodule in the :file:`rbp-docs-code` directory.
+Commit your code to the `rbd-examples repository`_ or to the internal submodule in the :file:`rbd-examples` directory.
 Use the *snippets/* directory for scripts, short pieces of code and anything that doesn't require a proper verification and compilation.
 Use the *src/* directory for everything else.
 #.
 Use the `literalinclude` directive (`ref <http://www.sphinx-doc.org/en/stable/markup/code.html#directive-literalinclude>`_) to include your code.